ashwanthkumar/gocd-java-client/README.md

 ```

 ## Credits
 Most of this was extracted from work done at [gocd-janitor](https://github.com/ashwanthkumar/gocd-janitor) and [gocd-slack-build-notifier](https://github.com/ashwanthkumar/gocd-slack-build-notifier).
-Credits goes to all those you've contributed to the respective projects.
+Credits goes to all those who have contributed to the respective projects.

 ## License
 Licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0